-We purchased the Disney MaxPass which costs only $15 for 1 account and makes reserving FastPass slots simple on the Disney Parks Mobile App.
+We purchased the Disney MaxPass, which costs only $15 for one account and makes reserving FastPass slots simple on the Disney Parks Mobile App.
 On top of it, it gives you the option to save all the photos from the rides as well as designated scenic areas where pro photographers take your pictures and save them digitally on the app for free.
 Remember when the only option of owning a photo of yourself on the rides was by purchasing a physical copy?
 Now it’s a thing of the past!
-It was so nice having our pictures taken without doing a closeup selfie or asking a stranger if they could do us the favor.
-The photographers took a bunch of shots at each location giving us directions on how to pose.
-They even had photos where we were looking at Mickey Minnie which showed up on the photo digitally.
+It was so lovely having our pictures taken without doing a closeup selfie or asking a stranger if they could do us a favor.
+The photographers took a bunch of shots at each location, giving us directions on how to pose.
+They even had photos where we were looking at Mickey Minnie, which showed up on the picture digitally.

 California Adventure Park

 We started the day off by heading into California Adventure Park.
 Our first ride was in Cars Land at the Radiator Springs Racer.
-It was one of our favorite rides as it mimics a car race alongside another car and has extremely scenic views of the American Southwest.
-All of Cars Land is very unique.
-We felt we were completely transported into the film.
+It was one of our favorite rides as it mimics a car race alongside another car and has incredibly scenic views of the American Southwest.
+All of Cars Land is unique.
+We felt completely transported into the film.

-We headed over to Pixar Pier next which was so pretty as we walked into the entrance.
+We headed over to Pixar Pier next, which was so pretty as we walked into the entrance.
 The way the Ferris wheel and roller coaster behind the Paradise Bay make a great view.
 We went to the Incredicoaster twice as it was my favorite ride of all time!
-It truly was one of the smoothest rollercoasters I’d been on.
+It indeed was one of the smoothest rollercoasters.

 The rides that are also in the Orlando Disneyworld are The Little Mermaid (Magic Kingdom) and Soarin’ Around the World (Epcot).
-There is also a similar version of The Tower of Terror (Hollywood Studios) but it is transformed into a Guardians of the Galaxy ride.
+There is also a similar version of The Tower of Terror (Hollywood Studios), but they transformed it into a Guardians of the Galaxy ride.

-California Adventure Park is smaller than Disneyland and can be completed in 3 hours if Fastpass is used to reserve timing slots.
+California Adventure Park is smaller than Disneyland and can be completed in 3 hours if you use Fastpass to reserve timing slots.

-Disneyland Downtown District is a great area for shopping and dining.
-We spent lunch at Splitsville which is a bowling alley and restaurant in one.
-To get to Downtown District is easy but you can also take trams to get from one end to the other.
+Disneyland Downtown District is an excellent area for shopping and dining.
+We spent lunch at Splitsville, which is a bowling alley and restaurant in one.
+To get to Downtown District is easy, but you can also take trams to get from one end to the other.

-Right across from California Adventure Park is the main Disneyland Park.
+Right across from California Adventure Park is the central Disneyland Park.
 There’s no need for shuttles or trams like Orlando; they are right next to each other.